 On September 29, 2006, House Conference Report 109-702 on the National Defense Authorization Act for Fiscal Year 2007 (H.R.
 5122) was released and approved by both houses of Congress.
-The Conference Report, Section 3201, noted the conferees' concern regarding the untimely resolution of technical issues raised by the Defense Nuclear Facilities Safety (Board) and that the Board and the Department of Energy (DOE) would benefit from a more structured process for issue resolution that would allow issues to be raised, evaluated, and adjudicated at logical points in the design and construction process.
-The report directed the Board and DOE to continue discussions on a process for more timely identification and resolution of technical differences concerning design standards, and to report jointly to the Congressional defense committees on these efforts including recommendations, if any, for legislation that would strengthen and improve the Board's technical safety oversight of DOE.
+The Conference Report, Section 3201, directed the Defense Nuclear Facilities Safety Board (Board) to provide quarterly reports on the status of significant unresolved technical differences between the Board and Department of Energy (DOE) concerning design and construction of DOE's defense nuclear facilities.
+Quarterly Reports are required until a joint report is issued by the Board and DOE on a process for timely identification and resolution of safety issues and recommendations, if any, for legislation that would strengthen and improve the Board's technical safety oversight of DOE.